chialab/rna-cli/commands/publish/README.md

-It publish modules of modules and monorepos NPM, creating a release tag for Git.
+It publishes modules of modules and monorepos NPM, creating a release tag for Git.

 If a `lerna.json` is found in the root of the project, it uses [lerna](https://github.com/lerna/lerna) to publish modules.